Tooronga Family Dentistry in Glen Iris

 Posted on 06.6.19

-Each year, thousands of adults and children are treated for dental injuries that could have been prevented or minimized by simply wearing a mouthguard.
-The Australian Dental Association strongly recommends the use of a mouthguard in any sport or activity where collision or contact is likely.
-Often injuries in sports or activities that do occur are those we didn’t even consider to be a danger.
-It’s always best to ‘play it safe’ and wear a mouthguard to protect your teeth.
+Every year, thousands of children and adults suffer dental injuries that could have been prevented or reduced by simply wearing a mouthguard.
+The Australian Dental Association highly recommends using a mouthguard in any sport or activity where there is a risk of collision or facial contact.
+Dental injuries often occur during activities we least expect—so it’s always safest to play with a mouthguard.

-Don’t risk your teeth and make an appointment to see Dr. Kaufman to keep your teeth safe.
+Don’t risk your smile—make an appointment with Dr. Kaufman for a custom-fit mouthguard and keep your teeth protected.

 Are all mouthguards equal?